Midnight Curfew.

 What to do?

 I decided I would use the ten dollar bill I had in my wallet for cab fare back home.
 At around 11 pm I started faking that I was feeling sick and I needed to go home.
-Everyone at the party felt bad for me because I was sick and leaving early.
-I assured them I would be fine and would see them all at the store on Monday morning.
-When I got outside all the cabs that had been there just a few hours earlier were gone.
-There was not a cab in sight.
+Everyone at the party felt so bad for me because I was sick and leaving early.
+I assured them all that I would be fine and I would see them all at the store on Monday morning.
+When I got outside all the cabs that had been there just a few hours earlier were gone and there was not a cab in sight.

 The cab driver drove very fast all the way to my apartment.